 With a choice of providers in this thriving metro, why choose INAP?

-Our Atlanta Data Centers—one located downtown and the other on the perimeter of the city—offer a reliable, high-performing backbone connection to Washington, D.C. and Dallas through our private fiber.
-INAP customers in these flagship data centers avoid single points of failure with our high-capacity metro network rings.
+Our downtown flagship Atlanta data center offers a reliable, high-performing backbone connection to Washington, D.C. and Dallas through our private fiber.
+INAP customers in this Atlanta data center avoid single points of failure with high-capacity metro network rings.
 Metro Connect provides multiple points of egress for traffic and is Performance IP® enabled.
 The metro rings are built on dark fiber and use state-of-the-art networking gear from Ciena.

-These flagship data centers offer cages, cabinets and private suites, all housed under facilities designed with Tier 3 compliant attributes.
-For customers looking to manage largescale deployments, Atlanta is a great fit—our private colocation suites give the flexibility they need.
-And for customers looking to reduce their footprint, our high-density data centers allow them to fit more gear into a smaller space.
+The flagship Atlanta data center offers cages, cabinets and private suites, all housed under facilities designed with Tier 3 compliant attributes.
+For customers looking to manage large-scale deployments, Atlanta is a great fit—our private colocation suites give the flexibility they need.
+And for customers looking to reduce their footprint, our high-density Atlanta data centers allow them to fit more gear into a smaller space.

-To find a best-fit configuration within the data center, customers can work with INAP’s expert support technicians to adopt the optimal architecture specific to the needs of their applications.
-Engineers are onsite in the Atlanta data centers and are dedicated to keeping your infrastructure online, secure and always operating at peak efficiency.
+To find a best-fit configuration within the Atlanta data center market, customers can work with INAP’s expert support technicians to adopt the optimal architecture specific to the needs of their applications.
+Engineers are onsite in the Atlanta data center and are dedicated to keeping your infrastructure online, secure and always operating at peak efficiency.

 INAP’s extensive product portfolio supports businesses and allows customers to customize their infrastructure environments.

-At a glance, our Atlanta Data Centers feature:
+At a glance, our Atlanta data center features: